-these locations are also the ambulance rendezvous locations for anyone with serious injury needing hospital treatment, who will be taken from this location to the nearest AnE hospital (Airedale or Lancaster).
-Life threatening injuries are likely to need Air Ambulance evacuation to hospital (Airedale, Lancaster or James Cook in Middlesborough).
+these locations are also the ambulance rendezvous locations for anyone with serious injury needing hospital treatment, who will be taken from this location to the nearest A&E hospital (Airedale or Lancaster).
+Life threatening injuries are likely to need Air Ambulance evacuation to hospital (Airedale, Lancaster, Preston or James Cook in Middlesborough).

 8. If you have medical need you should go to the nearest / quickest medical location to be seen and treated.
 If your injury immobilises you (i.e. you can't move from where you are) you should ask other riders or marshals or spectators to relay a message to the nearest medical team location, who will deploy a team to your location.
-This may take some time (10 to 30 minutes) and so you should make yourself comfortable and if necessary get in your emergency bivvy bag.
+This may take some time (10 to 30 minutes) and so you should make yourself comfortable and if necessary get in your emergency survival bag.
 There is patchy phone signal converge on the race route, which is unreliable at best.
-The race control HQ contact is 07766-664-119.
+The race control HQ contact is 07766 664119.
 Minor injuries, cuts, grazes etc can be treated at the medical tent once you have finish the race.
+If you cannot or struggle to summon help from the race support team in place on the day, then you should call 999.